-INFN and University of Rome Tor Vergata, Via Della Ricerca Scientifica 1, 00133, Rome, Italy
+M. CASOLINO^{1,2}, ON BEHALF OF PAMELA COLLABORATION 1RIKEN Advanced Science Institute, Wako 351-0198, Japan 2 INFN, Structure of Rome Tor Vergata, Via Della Ricerca Scientifica 1, 00133, Rome, Italy

-PAMELA is a satellite borne experiment designed to study with great accuracy cosmic rays of galactic, solar, and trapped nature in a wide energy range (protons: 80 MeV-1200 GeV, electrons 50 MeV-600 GeV).
-Main objective is the study of the antimatter component: antiprotons (80 MeV-190 GeV), positrons (50 MeV-270 GeV) and search for antinuclei (with a precision of the order of 10^{-8}).
+Abstract: PAMELA is a satellite borne experiment designed to study with great accuracy cosmic rays of galactic, solar, and trapped nature in a wide energy range (protons: 80 MeV-700 GeV, electrons 50 MeV-400 GeV).
+Main objective is the study of the antimatter component: antiprotons (80 MeV-190 GeV), positrons (50 MeV-270 GeV) and search for antinuclei with a precision of the order of 10^{-8}).
 The experiment, housed on board the Russian Resurs-DK1 satellite, was launched on June, 15^{th} 2006 in a 350×600 km orbit with an inclination of 70° .
-In this work we report on the recent results on proton and helium of galactic origin, their solar modulation and the helium isotopic component.
+In this work we report on the recent results on proton and helium of galactic origin: data show several deviations from the pure power law spectrum.
+Furthermore the ratio proton/helium decreases with increasing rigidity,, hinting to different processes or sources undergone by the two species.